cuminandpaprika/cuminandpaprika/README.md

 ### Hi there 👋

+I’m Jack.

+- 🔭 I’m currently working on building tools to transform software development at ANZ, Melbourne Australia.
+Alumni of University of Melbourne.
+- 💬 Ask me about craftsmanship, design, cooking, late-night design philosophy and cloudy things.
+Looking to find the perfect cup of coffee☕.
+- 🌱 On a journey to learn, experience the universe and pursue deep work to create a better version of the world.

 <!--
 **cuminandpaprika/cuminandpaprika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.